eternalgarden/rzeka/README.md

 ### 🧬 Pluck - fire once publisher

-> 📜 Publish a single matter value into the river imperatively, without an ongoing stream.
+> 📜 Publish a single matter value into rzeka imperatively, without an ongoing stream.

-Pluck is fully visible to Eris — it appears as a `Plucking` spell with a `Created → Shaped → Forgotten` lifecycle attributed to the `who` you pass in.
+Pluck is fully visible to Eris - it appears as a `Plucking` spell with a `Created → Shaped → Forgotten` lifecycle attributed to the `who` you pass in.

 ```csharp
 rzeka.Pluck(this, new GameStarted());
 ```

-Pluck has no automatic upstream tracking — it does not know what caused it.
-When you *do* know (inside a Loom or Weave lambda where the triggering matter is in scope), pre-stamp the matter via `.WithCircumstances<T>()`:
+Pluck has no automatic upstream tracking - it does not know what caused it.
+When you *do* know (inside a Loom or Weave where the triggering matter is in scope), pre-stamp the matter via `.WithCircumstances<T>()`:

 ```csharp
 // Inside a Weave or other context where you have the triggering matter: